BND Hamburger Icon

 State collection of online retailer sales tax

 In June 2018, the U.S. Supreme Court decided, in South Dakota v.
 Wayfair, to close a sales tax loophole that disallowed states from collecting sales tax from out-of-state online retailers that sold products in those states.
-Brick-and-mortar retailers long maintained that the rule granted an unfair advantage to online retailers, and the Supreme Court ruled in their favor.
+Brick-and-mortar retailers long maintained that the rule granted an unfair advantage to online retailers; the Supreme Court ruled in their favor.

-“If you’re an entrepreneur with an online sales presence, that whole sales tax piece could be very, very impactful,” Trabold said.
+“If you’re an entrepreneur with an online sales presence, that whole sales tax piece could be very, very impactful,” Trabold cautioned.
 “Most states right now are evaluating how they’ll administer it, and what we’re seeing is that [sales tax on out-of-state online retailers] is a tempting revenue source for states.”

 TipTip

-E-commerce sales tax compliance tips include becoming familiar with online sales tax laws, finding a point-of-sale system that tracks tax liabilities, and tracking each state’s payment deadlines.
+E-commerce sales tax compliance tips include becoming familiar with online sales tax laws, finding a point-of-sale system that tracks tax liabilities and tracking each state's payment deadlines.

 State retirement plans